radical-cybertools/radical.entk/doc/user.rst

 User Guide
 *****************

-This chapter will guide the reader through the most common usage patterns of Ensemble MD.
-We will start with Getting Started with the most basic Ensemble MD example, and then add features to that example leading to a complete, more meaningful application.
+This chapter will guide the reader through the most common usage patterns of Ensemble Toolkit.
+We will start with Getting Started with the most basic Ensemble Toolkit example, and then add features to that example leading to a complete, more meaningful application.

 .. toctree::